jinyal/jinyal.github.io/_pages/publications.md

 # Manuscripts (in preparation)

-- **Li, J.**, Ushijima, H., Hsu, K. L., & Sorooshian S. Global prediction of extreme floods and landslide.
+- **Li, J.**,  Ushijima, H., Hsu, K. L., & Sorooshian S. *Global prediction of extreme floods and landslide*.
 To be submitted to *Nature Water*.
-- **Li, J.**, Hsu, K., Analui, B., Knofczynski, J. D., & Sorooshian, S. Improving Reservoir Operation using Deep Reinforcement Learning.
+- **Li, J.**, Hsu, K., Analui, B., Knofczynski, J. D., & Sorooshian, S. *Improving Reservoir Operation using Deep Reinforcement Learning*.
 To be submitted to *Geophysical Research Letters*.